 Technology companies and digital organizations like Google, Amazon or Uber have long understood the power of digital technologies.
 By looking closer into their models, it appears that most of their ground-breaking products and services are based on platforms.
 The success of digital organisations rests on two key elements: the technology platforms that they have built to support their businesses, and the business models these platforms enable.
 These platform-based business models fundamentally change how they operate.

 Platform Companies Among The Leading Global Brands (Source: Geoffrey Parker and Marshall Van Alstyne)

 In that, digital platforms are not only enabling businesses and new businesses but also a complete transformation of the organisations.
 According to a study by the BearingPoint Institute, companies who have integrated business models organised around a digital platform in their strategy performed better in terms of stock value (+65% in 2016) than companies sticking to a single, traditional, business model.
 Similarly, their growth rates, for a period running from 2011 to 2016 saw a 2x difference with companies adopting a digital approach seeing a growth of 8% versus a 4% rate for companies keeping a traditional model.

 This is where digital transformation becomes more than a concept but a technology-enabled reality.
 According to a Technology Vision report by Accenture, back in 2016, “81% of executives say platform-based business models will be core to their growth strategy within three years”.

-If we would like to run our enterprise in digital platforms, what consideration we need to care about?
-One of the ICT vendors like Huawei defines a digital platform is one that can integrate 5G, IoT, Edge Computing, Cloud Computing, Video, AI and Big Data, and brings together agility, efficiency, customer experience and business model innovation.
+If we would like to run our enterprise on digital platforms, what consideration do we need to care about?
+One of the ICT vendors like Huawei defines a digital platform as one that can integrate 5G, IoT, Edge Computing, Cloud Computing, Video, AI and Big Data, and brings together agility, efficiency, customer experience and business model innovation.